 A funny and poignant debut novel filled with first kisses and second chances.

 "This highly readable novel about finding home and discovering oneself will have fans of Stephanie Perkins's Anna and the French Kiss swooning."

 "This dazzling and genuinely romantic story shows just how much your life can change in the course of a single week."

 —Jennifer E. Smith, author of The Statistical Probability of Love at First Sight

 Cecilia Vinesse is a dual citizen of the US and the UK, and, like her main character, has spent much of her life as an expat.
-She is a graduate of Barnard College in New York and holds an MA in creative writing from St. Andrews, and is the author of Seven Days of You.
+She is a graduate of Barnard College in New York, holds a master's degree in creative writing from St. Andrews, and is the author of Seven Days of You.
 She currently lives in England.